Jay Clarke (tennis)

 Jay Alexander Clarke (born 27 July 1998) is a British tennis player.
+He has a career-high singles ranking of world No. 153 achieved on 22 July 2019.

-In 2017, on a Wimbledon wildcard, Clarke and Marcus Willis beat the defending doubles champions and second seeds, Nicolas Mahut and Pierre-Hugues Herbert, in five sets, to progress to the third round.
+Clarke has won twelve Futures titles and four Challenger titles.

-Clarke has won four Futures titles and three Challenger titles.
+In 2017, on a Wimbledon wildcard, Clarke and Marcus Willis beat the defending doubles champions and second seeds, Nicolas Mahut and Pierre-Hugues Herbert, in the second round, in five sets.

 Early and personal life

 Clarke is from Pear Tree, Derby.
 He is of Jamaican-British descent.
-Clarke grew up in a tennis-oriented family with his two sisters and brother also playing tennis.
+Clarke grew up in a tennis-orientated family with his two sisters and brother also playing tennis.
 He attributes his love of tennis to his father Earol who also coached him and his siblings.
 Clarke’s older sister Yasmin (former 532 WTA) is a big part of his team.

 Junior career

 2012

 Playing in the Great Britain Under 14 boys team, with Samuel Ferguson, they won the European Winter Cup defeating Sweden in the final.

 Clarke won two Tennis Europe 14U Grade 1 events to become the 14U No.1 in Europe.
 Consequently, Clarke gained the May AEGON Junior Player of the Month Award.